Download, Installation, and Update

 If you intend to use Octave, you will need to delete the following DLL files from the C:\Program Files\GNU Octave\Octave-7.3.0\mingw64\bin\ folder: opengl32.dll – Otherwise hardware accelerated visual stimulation will not work.

-2. You may also need to install the Microsoft Runtime Libraries for MSVC 2015-2019 if you use Matlab instead of Octave and those have not been installed already by other software on your system.
+2. You may also need to install the Microsoft Runtime Libraries for MSVC 2015-2019 if you use Matlab instead of Octave, and those have not been installed already by other software on your system.
 For a few use cases you may even need those if you use Octave.
 You can find installers for these at Microsoft’s site beforehand.
 Otherwise, if our installer aborted half-ways, follow the instructions it prints to the console.
 Or simply click this link to get a copy bundled with Psychtoolbox

 Mac